The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 \subsection{Structure of the article}

-The proofs of \Cref{thm:CY-equivalence,thm:CY-correspondence,thm:CY-Kadeikshvili} require extensive preparations of general nature.
-We hope that we have made the article more accessible by not skimping on these preliminaries.
+The proofs of \Cref{thm:CY-equivalence,thm:CY-correspondence,thm:CY-Kadeikshvili} require substantial general preliminaries.
+We hope that we have made the article more accessible by including these preliminaries in detail.
 In \Cref{sec:preliminaries} we recall basic aspects of the theory of dg algebras that are needed throughout the article.
-In \Cref{sec:Hochschild-algebras} we recall the definiton and fundamental algebraic structure on the Hochschild cohomology of a graded algebra.
-In \Cref{sec:Hochschild-bimodules} we recall from \cite{JM25} the definition and algebraic structure of the bimodule Hochschild cohomology associated to a graded bimodule, and study the bimodule Hochschild cohomology of the diagonal bimodule in some detail therein, as this is our main object of interest.
+In \Cref{sec:Hochschild-algebras} we recall the definition and fundamental algebraic structure on the Hochschild cohomology of a graded algebra.
+In \Cref{sec:Hochschild-bimodules} we recall from \cite{JM25} the definition and algebraic structure of the bimodule Hochschild cohomology associated with a graded bimodule, and study the bimodule Hochschild cohomology of the diagonal bimodule in some detail, since this is our main object of interest.
 In \Cref{sec:Ai-stuff}, we recall various aspects of the theory of $A_\infty$-algebras and $A_\infty$-bimodules that are needed to prove the crucial \Cref{thm:CY-Kadeikshvili} and its $A_\infty$-variant \Cref{thm:CY-Kadeishvili-Ai}.
-In \Cref{sec:Kadeishvili}, we recall from \cite{Mur20b,JKM22,JM25} the definition of the Hochschild--Massey cochain complex and its variant for bimodules as well as important results concerning them, and use these prove \Cref{thm:CY-Kadeishvili-Ai} and \Cref{thm:CY-Kadeikshvili}.
-Finally, in \Cref{sec:Thm:CY}, we give our proofs of \Cref{thm:CY-equivalence,thm:CY-correspondence} using \Cref{thm:CY-Kadeikshvili}---it is only in this final section that the specific context of \Cref{thm:CY-equivalence,thm:CY-correspondence} becomes relevant.
+In \Cref{sec:Kadeishvili}, we recall from \cite{Mur20b,JKM22,JM25} the definition of the Hochschild--Massey cochain complex and its variant for bimodules as well as important results concerning them, and use these to prove \Cref{thm:CY-Kadeishvili-Ai} and \Cref{thm:CY-Kadeikshvili}.
+In \Cref{sec:Thm:CY} we give our proofs of \Cref{thm:CY-equivalence,thm:CY-correspondence} using \Cref{thm:CY-Kadeikshvili}---it is only in this section that the specific context of \Cref{thm:CY-equivalence,thm:CY-correspondence} becomes relevant.
+Finally, in \Cref{sec:the-example} we give our example of a non-enhanceable triangulated Calabi--Yau structure.

 \begin{conventions} We work over an arbitrary field $\kk$.
 We say that an object $c$ in a $\kk$-linear category in which the Krull--Remak--Schmidt Theorem holds (for example, in an additive category with finite-dimensional morphism spaces and split idempotents \cite[Cor.~4.4]{Kra15}) is \emph{basic} if in any decomposition $c=c_1\oplus c_2\oplus\cdots\oplus c_n$ into indecomposable objects, there is an isomorphism $c_i\cong c_j$ if and only if $i=j$.
 A finite-dimensional algebra $\Lambda$ is \emph{basic} if the regular representation of $\Lambda$ is basic as an object of its category of finite-dimensional (projective) modules.
 The Jacobson radical of a finite-dimensional algebra $\Lambda$ is denoted by $J_\Lambda$; our main results require the ground field to be perfect or, more generally, that the semisimple algebra $\Lambda/J_\Lambda$ is separable over $\kk$.
 Finally, we compose morphisms in a category as functions: the composite of morphisms $f\colon x\to y$ and $g\colon y\to z$ is the morphism $gf=g\circ f\colon x\to z$. \end{conventions}